claudefa/WhoopingCrane_genomics/README.md

 # Whooping Crane Temporal Genomic Analysis
-This is the repository for scripts to produce main and supplementary figures for the paper: **"Persistent genomic erosion in whooping cranes despite demographic recovery"**.
+This is the repository of the scripts to produce main figures and analysis for the paper: **"Persistent genomic erosion in whooping cranes despite demographic recovery"**.

 ## Abstract